foundry-rs/book/src/forge/differential-ffi-testing.md

 }
 ```

-forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-stdin {numLeaves} {hexEncodedLeaves}`.
+forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
 This calculates the Merkle root for the input data using the reference JavaScript implementation.
 The script prints the root to stdout, and that printout is captured as `bytes` in the return value of `vm.ffi()`.

 The test then calculates the root using the solidity implementation.
 Finally, the test asserts that the both roots are exactly equal.
 If not, the test fails.